About the Sustainability Action Network

 We envision the formation of an informational network, sponsorship of educational seminars and workshops, and community social and political activities.
 We envision planning to rebuild local community infrastructures including community supported agriculture, manufacture of basic commodities, renewable energy projects, resource utilization and environmental protection.
 We engage our local and state government representatives in formulating policies and legislation that may foster sustainable practices and lifestyles.

-Our Governing Body S.A.N. is governed by its active membership, which meets annually to elect a board of directors and officers.
-We hold monthly membership meetings that are open to interested members of our community, and at which major organizational issues are decided.
+Our Governing Body Sustainability Action is governed by its active membership, which meets annually to elect a board of directors and officers.
+We hold monthly membership meetings that are open to all members and people in the community, and at which major organizational issues are decided.
 Policy issues are formulated by our Board of Directors by consensus, and ratified by a majority of our membership.